24kTanmay/MermaidEditorWPF/README.md

 Open this file in the Mermaid Editor itself to visualize the complete architecture!

 ## Features
-- ?
-Syntax highlighting with AvalonEdit (line numbers, undo/redo)
+- ✅ Syntax highlighting with AvalonEdit (line numbers, undo/redo)
-- ?
-Live preview using WebView2
+- ✅ Live preview using WebView2
-- ? **Dark Mode** - Toggle between light and dark themes for UI and diagrams
+- ✅ **Dark Mode** - Toggle between light and dark themes for UI and diagrams
-- ? **Zoom & Pan controls** - Mouse wheel zoom, click & drag to pan, double-click to reset
+- ✅ **Zoom & Pan controls** - Mouse wheel zoom, click & drag to pan, double-click to reset
+- ✅ **Pan/Select modes** - Switch between panning (H) and text selection (V)
-- ? **Keyboard shortcuts** - Ctrl+S (Save), F5 (Render), Ctrl+/- (Font size)
+- ✅ **Keyboard shortcuts** - Extensive shortcuts for all operations
-- ? **Font size controls** - Adjust editor font size with toolbar buttons or keyboard
+- ✅ **Font size controls** - Adjust editor font size with toolbar buttons or keyboard
+- ✅ **Multi-tab support** - Work with multiple diagrams simultaneously
-- ?
-Export to SVG and PNG
+- ✅ Export to SVG and PNG
-- ?
-Open/Save .mmd files
+- ✅ Open/Save .mmd files
+- ✅ Recent files menu
+- ✅ Find and Replace
+- ✅ Go to Line

 ## Setup Instructions